This Old Stocks Inn review takes you behind the scenes to explore the cool designer touches in a honeyed, 17th century coaching inn.

 I loved the innovation here.
 But for some things, the answer remains a Full English B.

-Find the full specs for the Old Stocks Inn over here: definitely a great place to stay if you’re going to visit the Cotswolds (which, quite frankly, you should.)
+Find out more about the Old Stocks Inn and book over here: definitely a great place to stay if you're going to visit the Cotswolds (which, quite frankly, you should.)

 Disclosure – I received a complimentary stay at the Old Stocks Inn for review purposes – on the understanding that as ever, as always, I kept the right to write what I like.
 The good, the bad, and the part about the British weather.
 Otherwise, what’s the point?